gap-packages/JupyterKernel/README.md

 do work for installing python, this method has been tested to work well with JupyterKernel.

 Note that a Python version >= 3.5 is required.
-Once that is done, the GAP kernel must be registered with Jupyter, by running the following command in the `pkg/JupyterKernel` directory of your GAP installation:
+Once that is done, the GAP Jupyter kernel must be registered with Jupyter, by running the following command in the `pkg/JupyterKernel` directory of your GAP installation: